Difference Between Layer 2 Switch and Layer 3 Switch

 Layer 2 switch uses the MAC address.
 This transports the data packets to different domains within the same network.

-The layer 2 switch also filters the data and allows it to pass through only those switches that are necessary.
+The layer 2 switch also filters the data and allows it to pass through only necessary switches.

-They are mainly responsible for transporting data and having error checks on the data being transmitted.
+They are mainly responsible for transporting data and having error checks on the transmitted data.
 The data is transported on a physical level.

-The layer 2 switches are used for managing the traffic on producing VLAN and other networks.
-It uses hardware techniques for switching, connecting and transmitting data.
+The layer 2 switches manage the traffic on producing VLAN and other networks.
+It uses hardware techniques for switching, connecting, and transmitting data.

 They are fast for tapping and switching the data in as they do not need to look into other networks or network layers.